viperproject/chalice2silver/README.txt

       - chaliceFileName: String
           (optional) the file name of the Chalice program
       - chaliceAST: Seq[chalice.TopLevelDecl]
-          is an AST produced by the Chalice parser and type checker
+          is a Chalice AST produced by the Chalice parser and type checker

 ================================================================================